sohail-exe/zextapay-payment-monitor/readme.txt

 = 1.0.0 =
 * Initial release.
-* Live dashboard with transaction monitoring.
+* Live dashboard with real-time transaction monitoring.
 * Revenue at risk tracking.
 * Full transaction history.

 == Upgrade Notice ==

 = 1.0.1 =
-Important update.
-Install to keep all transaction logs permanently.
+Important update — installs to keep all transaction logs permanently and improves security.
+Recommended for all users.

 == External Services ==

-This plugin does not connect to any external services in the free version.

-The free version only stores transaction data locally in your WordPress database.
+The free version does not connect to any external services.
+All transaction data is stored locally in your WordPress database.
 No data is sent to any third-party service.

-Premium versions (Starter and Growth) are available via Freemius and connect to Slack and Telegram for alerts.
+Premium versions (Starter and Growth) connect to Slack and/or Telegram to deliver real-time payment failure alerts.
+These connections are opt-in and only activated when you configure your own Slack or Telegram credentials.
+See the [Slack privacy policy](https://slack.com/privacy-policy) and [Telegram privacy policy](https://telegram.org/privacy).

 == Source Code ==